 Sex shop, cinema and entertainment venue licence

-To run a sex shop - i.e. any premises selling sex toys, books or videos - you may need a licence from the local authority.
-To run a venue where explicit films are shown to members of the public, you also need a licence from the local authority.
+To run a sex shop - i.e. any premises selling sex toys, books or videos - you may need a licence from the local Council.
+To run a venue where explicit films are shown to members of the public, you also need a licence from the local Council.

 Operators of lap-dancing clubs and other sexual entertainment venues may have to apply for a sex entertainment licence in order to allow their premises to provide 'relevant entertainment'.
 Relevant entertainment is any live performance or live display of nudity provided solely or mainly to sexually stimulate any member of the audience.